mautic/developer-documentation-new/docs/design/feedback.rst

   "There is no information about the devices used yet.
 This happens automatically when Users interact with your Campaigns."

-- Include clear Call To Actions that guide the User on how to proceed.
+- Include clear call to actions that guide the User on how to proceed.
 For example:

   "No Email activity?
 Start sending some Campaigns to populate this data!"